rkotynski/RDFT/README.md

 frequencies on large sparse matrices (with same dimensions but with changing positions and number of non-zero elements).

- restricted domain Fourier Transform for Matlab/Octave
+The main function is included in the RDFTPrep.m file, and an example showing its use is in RDFT_exampl.m

-If you find this program useful, please cite the work: M. Bancerek, K. Czajkowski, R. Kotynski "Far-field intensity signature of sub-wavelength microscopic objects," Arxiv, 2020   (RDFT is described in the Appendix)
+If you find this program useful, please cite the work:
+M. Bancerek, K. Czajkowski, and R. Kotynski "Far-field intensity signature of sub-wavelength microscopic objects," https://arxiv.org/abs/2009.06324 (RDFT is described in the Appendix)

+Contact info: rafalk@fuw.edu.pl

 ----------------------------------------------------------------------------------------------------------------------------
 Below you may find a typical speedup possible to obtain with respect to fft2() function (which uses non-sparse FFTW package)